 The queues outside stores are getting shorter and with less obvious competition over products, customers don’t feel the same urgency in ecommerce as they do in brick-and-mortar contexts.

-Hype and scarcity help bring these feelings of urgency, excitement, and anticipation into the digital realm.
+Hype and scarcity bring these feelings of urgency, excitement, and anticipation into the digital realm.
 They make the ecommerce holiday season like the brick-and-mortar one: an experience customers get excited for, and one they won’t forget.

 The holiday season has been getting longer for years now.
 But last year, web traffic spiked significantly earlier than usual.